PhilFryTheCryoGuy/Eye_of_Sauron/README.md

 # Eye_of_Sauron
 Arduino code to control a Adafruit NeoPixel using an Adafruit Trinket M0 and 3mm IR Sensors for a dice tower.
-The tower itself is being 3-D printed on a UP Mii 2, the design of the tower can be found at https://www.thingiverse.com/thing:3026187
+The tower itself is being 3-D printed on a UP Mini 2, the design of the tower can be found at https://www.thingiverse.com/thing:3026187

 MIT License